 Another curious insight are the peaks we see in some areas that are interested by some particular events like San Siro (the area around the stadium that host FC Inter and AC Milan matches) where is clearly visible a peak on Sunday evening, day of the big match between AC Milan and Juventus .

+This project is intended as a small experiment with an Academic purpose.
+Our goal is to find out new way to explore, analyze and visualize mobility patterns in the city without any commercial or advertising purpose.
 As we explain in the previous description we don't have the data about the routes of each car but we used a routing open service to estimate them.
 If you are interested about this topic please take a look at this project by Mappable that have been particularly inspiring for us.